-Of the eighty-four (84) North Carolina counties legislatively enabled to collect an occupancy tax, 54 (64%) have legislation that mandates that at least two-thirds of revenue must be invested in destination promotion.
-Another nineteen (19) counties have legislation that specifies an amount to be invested in promotion that is less than two-thirds of collected revenue.
-Seven (7) counties have legislation that says the revenue may be invested in promotion but does not mandate a percentage to invest.
-Four (4) counties have legislation that does not specifically define destination promotion as a mandated investment.
+Of the 90 North Carolina counties legislatively enabled to collect an occupancy tax, 61 (68%) have legislation that mandates that at least two-thirds of revenue must be invested in destination promotion.
+Another 19 counties have legislation that specifies an amount to be invested in promotion that is less than two-thirds of collected revenue.
+Six counties have legislation that says the revenue may be invested in promotion but does not mandate a percentage to invest.
+Four counties have legislation that does not specifically define destination promotion as a mandated investment.
+A similar breakdown for cities and towns is included in the chart below.
+(It should be noted that counties and cities/towns which do not have occupancy tax legislation that mandates investment in destination promotion may still decide to invest those dollars in promotion.)

-Mandated Legislative Investment Number of Counties Number of Municipalities Number of Special Districts Specifies at least 2/3 of revenue invested in destination promotion 54 71 3 Specifies an amount to be invested in promotion that is less than 2/3 of collected revenue 19 13 0 Revenue may be invested in promotion, but does not mandate a percentage to invest 7 5 1 Does not specifically define destination promotion as a mandated investment 4 9 0 Total 84 98 4
+Mandated Legislative Investment Number of Counties Number of Municipalities Specifies at least 2/3 of revenue invested in destination promotion 61 84 Specifies an amount to be invested in promotion that is less than 2/3 of collected revenue 19 12 Revenue may be invested in promotion, but does not mandate a percentage to invest 6 4 Does not specifically define destination promotion as a mandated investment 4 10 Total 90 110

-^{}Legislatively enabled - may or may not be actively collecting occupancy tax.
+Legislatively enabled - may or may not be actively collecting occupancy tax.